 The Building Safety Act 2022 (BSA) has significant implications for leaseholders in high-rise (aka ‘relevant’) buildings.
 The Act is extensive and complex, and we cannot advise leaseholders on its implications.
 Importantly, the BSA contains leaseholder protections that can prevent your landlord from charging you for fixing historic safety defects, including cladding costs, in your building.

-As a minimum we recommend that you read this page in full and visit these three webpages to familiarise yourself with the terms ‘leaseholder protections’, ‘qualifying lease’, ‘leaseholder deed of certificate’ and ‘landlord certificate’:
+As a minimum we recommend that you read this page in full and visit these three webpages to familiarise yourself with the terms ‘leaseholder protections’, ‘qualifying lease’, ‘non-qualifying lease’, ‘leaseholder deed of certificate’ and ‘landlord certificate’:

 You do not have to wait to be formally asked by your landlord to provide a leaseholder ‘deed of certificate’ - you may wish to provide them with a copy now (‘voluntarily’) in order to establish your legal entitlements under the BSA.
 You should keep the original deed of certificate as it will be required by your solicitor when you sell your flat.
+You may wish to submit the original to the landlord and ask for it to be returned.

 We recommend leaseholders seek legal advice if they are uncertain as to their status and obligations.